xuqi2024/openflexure-microscope/docs/nano_sangaboard.md

 * Cut one end off 7 [jumper cables]{qty: 7}.
 (Preferably 4 black and 3 red)
 * Solder 4 of these cables to the GND cable of the power supply
 * Solder the other 3 to the Vcc cable of the power supply
-* Protect the joints with [electrical tape]{qty: A little, cat: consumable, note:" - Heat shrink would be better"} or heat shrink.
+* Protect the joints with [electrical tape]{qty: A little, cat: consumable, note:"Heat shrink would be better"} or heat shrink.
 * Connect up the power (with the supply off) as shown in the diagram above.

 ## Load the firmware {pagestep}